unmesh1511/final_test/README.md

 ## Testsuite Design
 The IOX testsuite has a main directory as **iox_test**.
-The iox_test directory has different directories corresponding to different devices such as **dio, modbus, meter** as well as **src, result** directories having source code and logs respectively.
+The iox_test directory has different directories corresponding to different devices such as **dio, modbus, meter** as well as **result** directory having respective testcase log.
-Inside each device directories there are testcases for different actions such as **create, provision, delete** etc.
+Inside each device directory there are testcases for different actions such as **create, provision, delete** etc. as well as for configurations such as **dvc, deep_topic, mode, port, get service, monitor service**.

 ```bash
 ├── dcm